“What does any of this have to do with Information Technology, Business, or Governmental Compliance?”

 While marketing wasn’t what I was hired for in these early cases, I eventually realized that if I was going to be part of a successful enterprise, marketing was something I was going to have to learn.
 So just as I’d done with computers and technology, I dove in, buckled down, and began to educate myself.

-Well, to put it succinctly: In the course of my work, I became what one of my former corporate bosses called, “a world-class problem solver.”
+To put it succinctly: In the course of my work, I became what one of my former corporate bosses called, “a ‘gun-slinger,’ a world-class problem solver.”

-Through all of my experiences, I learned one inexorable lesson which continues to drive me, whatever the business: You can have the cure for cancer in a bottle, but if you can’t convey what you’re holding to the people who need it, you have nothing.
+This taught me the #1 inexorable business lesson: You can have the cure for cancer in a bottle, but if you can’t convey what you’re holding to the people who need it, you have nothing.
 All you’ve got is a vial of chemicals that no one is interested in and it’s not worth anything.